androbaza/Xsight-heart-rate/logs/Johanna-logs.md

 * 1/2 h importing a [CAD model](https://grabcad.com/library/nvidia-jetson-nano-development-board-1) of Jetson Nano in Fusion
-* 1/2 h working on a simple case around the Jetson to get more hands-on experience with the tools provided by Fusion (modelling, fillet, section analysis), similar to the tutorial mentioned above; needs to be continued
+* 1 h working on a simple case around the Jetson to get more hands-on experience with the tools provided by Fusion (modelling, fillet, section analysis), similar to the tutorial mentioned above; needs to be continued as I felt I should learn more basics about CAD software first
 * 2 h learning how to make an easy snap fit box with this [tutorial](https://www.youtube.com/watch?v=VVmOtM60VWw) and doing it myself.
 This has helped me a lot learning about useful tools and hints to simplify work with Fusion (see notes).
 * [first snap box](https://github.com/androbaza/Xsight-heart-rate/blob/8ea660b65d5e8e71695e3d14473406fa6aa5a327/resources/screenshots/first%20snap%20box.PNG)